 1 The total distance between the proposed building(s) and any proposed or existing building(s) on the lot is adequate to meet Building Code and Fire Code requirements, accounting for fire-rating and other fire prevention/suppression features; and

-2 The Fire Department has sufficient access between the buildings.
+2 The Fire Department has sufficient access to each building and between the buildings.

+3

 b The area between the buildings shall be maintained and kept clear by the property owner.

+c A shared use agreement or easement between the structures that clearly defines the use, maintenance and rights of shared spaces shall be provided to any Approving Authority.

 6.2.7 Upland Requirement